gbif/ssg-gb24/content/05_travel-accommodation/en.md

 The emergency number in Finland is **112**.
 Call the emergency number only in genuine emergency situations, when someone’s life, health, property or the environment is in danger.

 Information on how to use the emergency number 112 in Finland: [http://www.112.fi/download/33220_Hake_112esittely_englanti.pdf?e984f3f10f5fd488](http://www.112.fi/download/33220_Hake_112esittely_englanti.pdf?e984f3f10f5fd488)

+A mobile application can be downloaded for locating emergency calls speeds up aid in emergency situations in Finland http://www.digia.com/en/services/offering/112-suomi/

 ###	Telecommunication and internet (mobile phone networks, internet services)